faltad/nodery/README.md

 Nodery
 ======
 Nodery is a simple online memory game.
-It is intented for two players, but can host hundred of game simultaneously.
+It is intented for two players, but can host hundreds of games simultaneously.

 The goal was to practise and enjoy using the following technologies: